20 Jordan Baker Quotes With Page Numbers From The Great Gatsby

 ~F. Scott Fitzgerald, The Great Gatsby, Jordan Baker to Nick Carraway, Chapter 3, Page 39

-Meaning: This quote from Jordan Baker reflects her attitude towards life.
+Meaning: This quote from Jordan Baker reflects her attitude toward life.
 She believes that carelessness is a trait shared by both parties in an accident.
 It also warns Nick that she is carefree and only likes him because he is careful.

 “Her gray, sun-strained eyes stared straight ahead, but she had deliberately shifted our relations, and for a moment I thought I loved her.
 But I am slow-thinking and full of interior rules that act as brakes on my desires, and I knew that first I had to get myself definitely out of that tangle back home.
 I’d been writing letters once a week and signing them: “Love, Nick,” and all I could think of was how, when that certain girl played tennis, a faint mustache of perspiration appeared on her upper lip.
 Nevertheless there was a vague understanding that had to be tactfully broken off before I was free.”